haveno-dex/haveno/docs/deployment-guide.md

 > Replace `<user>` above with the user that will be running the seed node (step 6 above & step 4)
 7. Disconnect and reconnect SSH session or logout and back in.
 8. Run `sudo systemctl start tor`.
-9. Run `sudo systemctl start haveno-seednode` to start the seednode and also run `sudo systemctl start haveno-seednode2` if you are the very first seed in a new network and coppied haveno-seednode2.service to your systemd folder.
+9. Run `sudo systemctl start haveno-seednode` to start the seednode and also run `sudo systemctl start haveno-seednode2` if you are the very first seed in a new network and copied haveno-seednode2.service to your systemd folder.
 10. Add the `.onion` address from step 3 to `core/src/main/resources/xmr_<network>.seednodes` along with the port specified in the haveno-seednode.service file(s) `(ex: example.onion:2002)`.
 Be careful to record full addresses correctly.
 11. Update all seed nodes, arbitrators, and user applications for the change to take effect.